kubeshop/botkube-docs/versioned_docs/version-1.0/configuration/communication/index.md

 ## Syntax

 Each communication platform has specific options, however they share a similar syntax for consistency.
-For example, bot integrations such as Slack, Mattermost or Discord have multi-channel support, that is you can configure multiple channels with separate bindings.
+For example, bot integrations such as Slack, Mattermost or Discord have multichannel support, that is you can configure multiple channels with separate bindings.
 Same with Elasticsearch - you can forward notifications to multiple Elasticsearch indices, according to the sources configuration.

 ```yaml
 # Map of communication groups.
 Communication group contains settings for multiple communication platforms.